nancchan/saas-customer-onboarding-business-systems/documentation/business_requirements.md

 ## Business Questions

-The onboarding process should help answer the following questions:
+The project should help answer:

 1. Is the customer information complete?
 2. Are duplicate records present?
-3. Are customer records formatted consistently?
-4. Was customer information imported correctly into Salesforce?
+3. Was customer information imported correctly?
-5. Can customer information be reported accurately?
+4. Can customer information be reported accurately?
-6. Which records require additional attention?
+5. Which records require attention?
-7. What should be investigated when the expected result does not occur?
+6. What should be investigated when the expected result does not occur?

-## Expected Outcome

-The expected outcome is a structured customer onboarding process where customer information can move from initial requirements through data preparation, CRM processing, validation, reporting, testing, and issue resolution.

 ## Business Analysis Connection

-The requirements provide the foundation for the rest of the project.
+The requirements provide a foundation for the rest of the project.

-The requirements are used to guide:
+The project connects:

 **Requirements → Process → Data → CRM → Testing → Reporting → Troubleshooting**